openstack/designate/doc/source/tempest.rst

 The `attr` decorator is used to set test attributes, this is most commonly used to set the test type.
-Currently, we use one test type "smoke", which should be applied to any tests which test the most basic functionaility Designate provides, allowing for the core functionaility to be tested quickly, without having to run the entire suite.
+Currently, we use one test type "smoke", which should be applied to any tests which test the most basic functionality Designate provides, allowing for the core functionality to be tested quickly, without having to run the entire suite.
 Another type we use is "slow", which should be applied to tests which take on average 5 seconds or more.